BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket as an individual or as a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
 More information about the gameplay is available in the [documentation](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/Hand%20Cricket%20Python%20App%20Documentation.pdf).

+## NOTE:

+All the links will soon be updated.
+To avoid breaking any links, it is recommended to use the v2.0 branch until all the links have moved.

 ## About this game

 This is the legacy hand cricket game – implemented in Python and played using the command line interface.